-The age profile of the Congregation in the UK at 31 December 2019 is shown graphically below:
+The age profile of the Congregation in the UK at 31 December 2020 is shown graphically below:

 As the age profile of the Congregation increases so too does the need to provide increasing and increasingly expensive care to the sisters.
-At present, nine of the members of the Congregation are receiving care in the charity's care home.
+We sadly report that four sisters have passed since 31 December 2020.
+At present, ten of the members of the Congregation are receiving care in the charity's care home.
 Over the next decade, the trustees expect this number requiring care to increase.
 As a consequence, the trustees are giving careful consideration to the impact of this on the work of individual members of the Congregation, the property requirements of the Congregation and the financial implications.
 In this regard, the objectives of the trustees over the current year are summarised below.
 All these objectives will continue to be applicable for the next few years also.